 For simple gestures, the iPhone and iPad have an accessibility feature called AssistiveTouch, that can emulate multiple finger gestures or that can provide access to functions that are usually controlled with hardware buttons (i.e. volume, lock screen).
 While this access is available, this is a slow access method that would not be suitable for time-sensitive tasks like picking up calls.
 It’s also a difficult solution for quadriplegics that have issues with fatigue or lack steady motion control.

 3. Dedicated “Accessible Apps”

-While not a universal solution for accessing the full iPad, some specialty apps have been designed with mobility access for quadriplegics “built in”, allowing the users to perform specific functions like making phone calls or sending text messages.
-A quadriplegic would normally control the app through switch interface such as pressing a big button with their fist, elbow or shoulder.
+While not a universal solution for accessing the full iPad, some speciality apps have been designed with mobile access for quadriplegics “built-in”, allowing the users to perform specific functions like making phone calls or sending text messages.
+A quadriplegic would normally control the app through switch interfaces such as pressing a big button with their fist, elbow or shoulder.

 While useful for basic functions, this implementation will not allow full access to mainstream apps that an able-bodied person would be accustomed to using.